sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 `rename.the_command = $dist->name`

-This little bit of code tells the plugin to change the name of any file called `the_command` to the name of our distribution, which we will pass to our `dzil new` command which we will soon do.
+This snippet tells the plugin to change the name of any file called `the_command` to the distribution name that gets passed to our `dzil new` command which we will soon do.

 ### Modifying the Module Template